nmayorov/nmayorov.github.io/content/posts/nl_estimation_example/index.md

 ---
-title: "Solving a nonlinear estimation problem by optimization"
+title: "Example of a nonlinear estimation problem solved by optimization"
 date: 2022-12-06
 katex: true
 ---